 At least, that’s the way it was—I doubt that most “journalists” today do the same kind of early-career reporting by and large.

 Conservatives see it a different way.
-They tend toward their general response toward almost everything: projection.
-They assume that everyone else acts the way they do.
-Conservatives do not rein in their personal politics in journalism, they let it bleed all over what they report–and so they simply assume that this is what the liberals do.
-I could spend all day detailing hundreds of cases of conservative “journalists”–anchors or reporters, not commentators–doing just that.
-In contrast, ask yourself when you’ve seen the same coming from a liberal journalist, and only one example will come up–Dan Rather and the National Guard story, and mostly because it’s just about the only example out there.
+Their general response toward almost everything is projection.
+They assume that everyone else will act the same way that they want to, only without the restraint they feel themselves best capable of—but then use that imagined lack of restraint on the part of others as permission for themselves to let go.
+Conservatives do not rein in their personal politics in journalism, they let it bleed all over what they report—and so they simply assume that this is what the liberals do, and use that as justification for what they themselves do.
+I could spend all day detailing hundreds of cases of conservative “journalists”—anchors or reporters, not commentators—doing just that.
+In contrast, ask yourself when you’ve seen the same coming from a liberal journalist, and only one example will come up—Dan Rather and the National Guard story, and mostly because it’s just about the only example out there.
 And for it to be from a reporter who jumped on Clinton like all the others in the Lewinsky scandal, and who jumped onto the Bush Patriotic War bandwagon like all the others, is a poor example of excessive liberal bias.

 Cronkite was the most trusted man in America not because he was a liberal, but because he gave it to the people straight.
 It used to be that’s what reporters did.
 But then Fox came along and made tons of money spewing political propaganda, and now it’s the norm.